 This homemade matzoh couldn’t be simpler and tastes incomparably better than the stuff you buy in a box.
 Here’s how to make it from scratch.

-Why does matzoh need to be made in 18 minutes?
+Is it true matzoh needs to be made within 18 minutes?
+Why is that?

 In order for matzoh to be technically unleavened and appropriate for Passover, according to Jewish tradition, it must be started and completed within 18 minutes.
 This is because fermentation is believed to happen after 18 minutes of ground grain being in contact with water, and Jewish law requires only unleavened foods be eaten during the duration of Passover.

-Let the matzoh cool before serving.
+- Let the matzoh cool before serving.
 (When our testers made this, they devoured it within hours—and sometimes minutes—of pulling it from the oven, but typically with this sort of baked good you can keep it in an airtight container or resealable plastic bag at room temperature for up to a couple days.)
-Originally published March 19, 2013.

 Recipe Testers’ Reviews